'You don't have that many African American families who owned an old plantation with slave quarters': Richmond's historic Brookbury Farm to be auctioned

-A dense forest of tall bamboo provided shady respite for archaeologist Michael Clem as he dug into the earth around Brookbury Farm earlier this month, heaving shovelfuls of dirt onto a sifter so fellow archaeologist Elizabeth Lipford could sort through the soil.
+A dense forest of tall bamboo provided shady respite for archaeologist Michael Clem as he dug into the earth around Brookbury Farm earlier this month, heaving shovelfuls of dirt onto a sifter so architectural historian Elizabeth Lipford could sort through the soil.

 Soon enough, bits of history revealed themselves within the tightly packed dirt: shards of glass, pieces of delicate blue ceramics and rusty old nails — all evidence of another era yet likely just the tip of the iceberg for what’s really lying below the surface all around this secluded 8-acre property that lies near the confluence of Falling Creek and Pocoshock Creek in South Richmond.